xchem/fragalysis-backend/README.md

 ## Design Documents

-As the application evolves several design documents have been written detailing improvements.
+As the application has evolved several design documents have been written detailing improvements.
 These may be useful for background reading on why decisions have been made.

-The documents will be stored in the /design_docs folder in the repo.
+The documents will be stored in the `/design_docs` folder in the repo.
 Current docs are listed below: -

 - [Fragalysis Discourse Design](design_docs/Fragalysis_Discourse_v0.2.pdf)
 - [Fragalysis Tags Design V1.0](design_docs/Fragalysis_Tags_Design_V1.0.pdf)